DavidAnderson684/WP-Optimize/readme.txt

 == Changelog ==

+= 1.8.9.7 =
+* BUGFIX for Settings screen
+* Enable/Disable trackbacks / comments buttons removal and use select box instead.
+Extra button caused the Auto Scheduler to get into reset mode.

 = 1.8.9.6 =
 * There were few number formatting problem and detection of InnoDB table format.
 Charles Dee Rice solved the problems that I missed out.
 Thank you!
 * Duplicate msg fixed